mtrsk/duino/README.md

 [![Build Project (Task)](https://github.com/mtrsk/duino/actions/workflows/build.yml/badge.svg)](https://github.com/mtrsk/duino/actions/workflows/build.yml)

 Playing with arduino in C++ (and maybe Rust), platform.io and Nix.
+Also wanting to explore some embedded systems stuff, leveraging what I know about Nix.

 ## Developing

 ```shell
 nix develop --impure
 ```
-as of now, there's only a single `state-machine` project.
+as of now, there's only a single `tasks` project.
+But I plan to add more, increasing complexity and scope.

 ## Building & Uploading